Chiniot: British

 The city came under British rule by 1849, and the city was constituted as a municipality in 1862.
 In 1875, the city's population was 11,999.
-During the British period, a vast network of canals were laid to irrigate Punjab, resulting in the creation of many new "canal colonies" around Chiniot.
+During the British period, a vast network of canals was laid to irrigate Punjab, resulting in the creation of many new "canal colonies" around Chiniot.
 Chiniot's famous Omar Hayat Mahal was built between 1923 and 1935 for a businessman who made his fortune in Calcutta.

 Geography

 Location

 Chiniot is at the intersection of the Faisalabad-Sargodha and Lahore-Jhang roads.
-It is 158 km northwest from Lahore and 38 km north of Faisalabad.
+It is 158 km northwest of Lahore and 38 km north of Faisalabad.
 Chiniot city is spread over an area of 10 sqkm with an average elevation of 179 m.

 Rabwah city, the headquarters of the Ahmadiyya Community is on the other side of the Chenab River.
 In the center of river a worship center (or Chilla Gah) of the Sufi Bu Ali Shah Qalandar is located.